 Another great option is polyethylene plastic, which stands up to the elements better than other plastics as it doesn’t warp or discolor with age.
 Polyethylene plastic requires little maintenance, aside from cleaning with soap and water every now and then, making it one of the more popular choices for outdoor furniture.

-Finally, there is also teak wood, which is a natural option that does not rust or corrodes.
+Finally, there is also teak wood, which is a natural option that does not rust or corrode.
 Teak is a hardwood that has been used in outdoor furniture for centuries, and its durability makes it an ideal choice for any outdoor space.
 It’s also naturally resistant to moisture, rot, and pests.

-10 Methods How to Store Beach Chairs
+10 Methods on How to Store Beach Chairs

 1. In the Off-Season

-If you live in an area where beach weather is only a seasonal thing, you’ll want to find a way to store your beach chairs so they don’t take up valuable space in your home or garage when you could be using it for other things.
+If you live in an area where beach weather is only a seasonal thing, you’ll want to find a way to store your beach chairs so they don’t take up valuable space in your home or garage when you could be using them for other things.
 One way to do this is to invest in a storage shed specifically for your beach chairs and other seasonal items.

 This way, you can easily access them when you need them and put them away when you don’t.
-Although investing in a storage shed can be pricey, you’ll save yourself the headache of trying to find a place for your beach chairs when it’s time to.
+Although investing in a storage shed can be pricey, you’ll save yourself the headache of trying to find a place for your beach chairs when it’s time to

 2. In the Garage

 If you have a garage, this is a great place to store your beach chairs when they’re not in use.
-Just be sure to keep them out of the way, so they don’t take up too much space and become a tripping hazard.
+Just be sure to keep them out of the way so they don’t take up too much space and become a tripping hazard.

 One way to do this is to hang them from the ceiling or rafters.
 You can also invest in some shelves specifically for storing your beach chairs.
 If you have a hanging system in your garage, you can even hang them vertically to create more space.
 Just be sure to use sturdy hooks that can support the weight of the chairs.

 3. On the Porch

 If you have a porch or deck, this is another great place to store your beach chairs when they’re not in use.
-Just be sure to bring them inside during inclement weather, so they don’t get damaged.
+Just be sure to bring them inside during inclement weather so they don’t get damaged.
 If you have a covered porch, they can stay out there even when it’s raining or snowing.

 Make sure to store them away from any heat sources, such as a grill or outdoor heater, so they don’t suffer any heat damage.
 When the weather gets colder, you’ll want to bring them inside and store them someplace warmer to keep them in good condition.
 That way, they’ll be ready and waiting for your next beach trip.